Lodged by the Supreme Administrative Court

 The judgment of the Court of Justice of 22 October 2013 can be found here.

-The subsequent decision of the Supreme Administrative Court (judgment of 21 January 2014, no.1 Afs 73/2011-167) can be found here.
+The subsequent decision of the Supreme Administrative Court (judgment of 21 January 2014, no.1 Afs 73/2011-167) can be found here (only in Czech).

 The Supreme Administrative Court referred the following questions to the Court of Justice for a preliminary ruling: